 Overview

 This guide outlines best practices for integrating with the universal data enrichment endpoint.
-This endpoint is designed to support transaction data acquired from an outside source that may come from a variety of place such as:- Aggregated transaction data
+This endpoint is designed to support transaction data acquired from an outside source, such as:- Aggregated transaction data

 - Consumer transaction panel data